 |Location||Bradenton, Florida United States|

-City Park, opened in 1923, was re-named in 1962 for Pirate great and Bradenton retiree "Deacon" Bill McKechnie as he joined the Hall of Fame.
+City Park, re-named Ninth Street Park in 1927 and Braves Field in 1948, changed monikers again in 1962 to honor Pirates great and Bradenton retiree "Deacon" Bill McKechnie as he joined the Hall of Fame.
 In 1969, four years after his death, the Bucs moved spring training there.
-Essentially rebuilt in 1993, it has since been renovated several times - most thoroughly in 2013.
-Today's playpen holds more than triple the original's capacity.

 Lake Erie College of Osteopathic Medicine bought 15 years' worth of naming rights in 2017.
-The college's main campus is near Lake Erie, as might be expected - in Erie, PA.
+The college's main campus is, as might be expected, near Lake Erie - in Erie, PA.
 However, LECOM is therefore not far from Pittsburgh and the college has two regional campuses in Florida, so the name is not as incongruous as it may first seem.

 |BayCare Ballpark | George M. Steinbrenner Field | Hammond Stadium | LECOM Park | Joker Marchant Stadium | TD Ballpark||Clover Park | Jackie Robinson Ballpark | Roger Dean Chevrolet Stadium|